Daxesh25/nops-docs/pages/GettingStarted/SSO/sso-aws.md

 <br>

-5\. **Create an Application in the IAM Identity Center with filled configuration details and configure Attribute mappings.**
+**Step5: Create an Application in the IAM Identity Center with filled configuration details and configure Attribute mappings.**

 - Click on the **Actions** button and then in **Edit attribute mappings** in an Application to configure **Attribute Mappings** for the nOps Application.